 According to an extensive web survey I undertook last month, the most commonly used adjectives to describe school boards are (in descending order of frequency):

 I found it disappointing that “empathetic” did not appear in that list.
-Having worked with many school boards and leaders, I have come to realise how important it is for boards and leaders to demonstrate empathy if they are to function effectively.
+Having worked with many school boards and leaders, I have come to realise how important it is for boards and leaders to demonstrate empathy if they are to function effectively, and how this can impact their entire school community.

 This is especially so when contentious issues are under consideration and tempers begin to rise.
 It is important to remember that the opposite of unproductive anger is not artificial calmness, it is genuine empathy.